Fetching Data Across Documents - A Step-by-Step Guide

 • Fetching Data from Linked Masters

-Introduction In iVendNext, linked masters (e.g., Customers, Items, Contracts) store centralized data that multiple documents reference.
+Overview In iVendNext, linked masters (e.g., Customers, Items, Contracts) store centralized data that multiple documents reference.
 Manually re-entering this data wastes time and risks errors.
-This guide explains how to auto-fetch information ...
+This article explains how to auto-fetch information from ...

 • Working with Query Reports - Fetching Data Directly from the Database